Seen

 Twoclops

-A very old TV memory of mine involves seeing some climbers accosted by a giant.
+A very old TV memory involves seeing some climbers accosted by a giant.
 A while back I came across images of a cyclops from Lost In Space (1965) and assumed it must be that.
 But very recently I stumbled upon a two-headed cyclops from The Three Stooges Meet Hercules (1962) of all things.
-I could have seen either but am inclined to say it was the latter and older item.
-It would have been a rerun I saw sometime in the late 70s.
+It could have been either but I'm inclined to say it was the latter and older item.
+It would have been a rerun sometime in the late 70s.
 If you look for images of these critters you will see they were both ridiculous but possibly ominous for a small child.

 I cannot say I was ever a fan of either of these franchises.
 Lost In Space is simply the best of a boring bunch of science fiction shows produced in the 60s by Irwin Allen (along with Voyage To The Bottom Of The Sea, Time Tunnel and Land Of The Giants) that was improved only by having its tongue firmly placed in its cheek.
 And the Three Stooges were far less funny than Abbott And Costello or even Lewis And Martin.